-'VMware HA' das.failuredetectiontime time must be around 10 times the LLT peerinact time.
-To set the LLT peerinact time, refer to the VCS documentation.
-This setting is to avoid the VCS-in-guest cluster seeing nodes from restarting and rejoining as a result of VMware HA actions, before VCS can detect the failure, and to compensate for timer drifts between VCS-in-guest and VMware HA.
+- To avoid the VCS-in-guest cluster seeing nodes from restarting and rejoining as a result of VMware HA actions, before VCS can detect the failure, and to compensate for timer drifts between VCS-in-guest and VMware HA, add a delay of 10\peerinact in LLT startup script in each virtual machine. - Edit the LLT startup script in unix environment.